aws-quickstart/cdk-eks-blueprints/docs/addons/nginx.md

         pathType: Prefix
 ```

-A similar ingess may be defined for `team-troi` routing to the workloads deployed by that team:
+You can create a similar inbound object for `team-troi`, which routes to the deployed workloads:

 ```yaml
 apiVersion: extensions/v1beta1